Rising of White Island crater lake may cause geysers and small eruptions

 These have now stopped as the geothermal system adjusted to the new lake.

-Scott said if the lake continued to fill at the current rate features on the side of the dome would be drowned early to mid-August and the dome would be totally drowned in 3 to 4 months.
+Scott said if the lake continued to fill at the current rate features on the side of the dome would be drowned early to mid-August and the dome would be totally drowned in three to four months.

 "The lake is now 17m below overflow and is filling at about 2000 m3 per day.
 This is essentially the same rate as seen in 2003-4, 2007-8 and 2013."